 - Utilize innovative technologies within the advanced practice role.

-With a growing need for qualified nurse practitioners, professional-level nursing takes place in private practices, health maintenance organizations, public health agencies, primary care clinics, home health care and nursing homes.
-Opportunities are also available in offices, palliative care and occupational settings.
-Graduates of the program are encouraged to pursue doctoral study.
+The need for Nurse Practitioner’s has continued to grow to support the demand for qualified primary health care providers in multiple settings.
+Nurse Practitioners are now working in their own private practices, public health agencies, primary care clinics, home health care and nursing homes.
+There are also many opportunities in physician offices, palliative care and occupational settings.
+Graduates of the program are encouraged to pursue doctoral study after completing their MS degree.

 There continues to be a need for master’s prepared nursing faculty.
 The Master of Science in Nursing Education program prepares graduates for a professional career as a nurse educator in academia or staff development.
 Graduates advance their careers as faculty and administrative leaders in a wide variety of settings including associate degree and baccalaureate degree nursing programs and institution based staff development.
-Graduates of the program are encouraged to pursue doctoral study.
+Graduates of the program are encouraged to pursue doctoral study beyond their MS degree.

 Sigma Theta Tau International